TrixxedHeart/Trixxed-Forms/README.md

 # Trixxed-Forms

-Many of my SS14 forms, mostly for Funky

-You can use and edit these however you need, have fun!!!
+Many of my SS14 forms, mostly for Funky.
+I encourage you to use these forms however you need, take, edit, do whatever you want with them.